Illinois Compiled Statutes

 report and other information, finds that such an individual suffers from

-alcoholism or other drug addiction and is likely to be rehabilitated through
+a substance use disorder and is likely to be rehabilitated through

 treatment, the individual shall be placed on probation and under the